Coronavirus advice - planning and building control

 We do not want our customers and staff to be put at risk at this time and will continue to avoid face to face meetings and site visits which involve entering a property where a virtual meeting and/or desk-based assessment are sufficient to assess proposals.
 Applicants should provide comprehensive site information including dated photographs/videos of the inside of a property and/or relevant views out.
 Where this is not sufficient to determine the application, we will assess the need for site visits on a case-by-case basis.

-Site visits will only be undertaken where we have agreed they are essential and can be undertaken safely.
+Site visits will be undertaken where we have agreed they are necessary and can be undertaken safely.
 In these cases, and in advance of the visit, applicants must email confirmation that the visit will be undertaken in line with the latest government and HSE guidance and set out the terms by which site visits are to be undertaken, making reference to our site visit protocol:

-Planning applications should be submitted online via the Planning Portal.
+Planning applications should be submitted online via the Planning portal.
 Applications submitted by hard copy will experience delay in processing.

-Currently only consultation responses sent electronically, either by e-mail or submitted online, will be accepted.
+Currently only consultation responses sent electronically, either by email or submitted online, will be accepted.